plumphp/plum/docs/converters.md

 ### `CallbackConverter`

-The `CallbackConverter` calls a callback to convert a given item.
+The `Plum\Plum\Converter\CallbackConverter` calls a callback to convert a given item.

 ```php
 use Plum\Plum\Converter\CallbackConverter;